myroyalgold/Movie-Analysis/README.md

 - set the display option to view all the rows of the dataframe
 - get the range of movie score
 - display the title of the movie having runtime >= 180
+- Lastly, Analysed and visualized all the problem objectives listed above.

 ## Data Insights
 - The scores for movies range from 1.9 to 9.3, but the highest score given by viewers is 6.4.